-Men have painful psychological work to do to catch up to women’s contribution to the green revolution.
+Women lead on climate change; men have painful psychological work to do to catch up.

 In an informative article in The Guardian titled The eco gender gap, Elle Hunt asks “why is saving the planet seen as women’s work?”
 Citing a variety of sources, Hunt argues that men are discouraged from being environmentally responsible because the green revolution is predominantly female.